New York State Hepatitis C Testing Program

 In addition to adhering to the NYSDOH Clinical Laboratory Evaluation Program (CLEP) Standard Practices in Laboratory Medicine for sites registered as a Limited Service Laboratory (LSL), enrolled programs must report monthly testing data and participate in periodic conference calls and comprehensive program review.

-Where can programs get more information?
+Where can programs get more information about enrollment?

 Contact the NYS Department of Health Bureau of Hepatitis Health Care